kalray/kann-models-zoo/WIKI.md

 ## Run neural network as a demo

 Use the following command to start quickly the inference of the model just generated into a video pipeline.
-It will include the inference into a pre- and post-processing scripts with a video/image stream input supported by OpenCV python api.
+It will include the inference into a pre- and post-processing scripts with a video/image stream input, supported by OpenCV python api.

 ```bash
 # $ ./run demo <generated_path_dir> <source_file_path>